mfkiwl/IntNavLib/README.md

 The aim is to have modular pieces of c++ code that can be used in integrated navigation applications.

 **Disclaimer**: If you are interested in embedded systems applications, you probably don't like dynamic memory allocation.
-Dynamic memory allocation is tedious and painstakingly hard to avoid in Eigen and this library is my fun place.
+Avoiding dynamic memory allocation is tedious and painstakingly hard when using Eigen.
 Have a look [here](https://github.com/stulp/eigenrealtime) if you're interested in making this code malloc-free.
-Nevertheless, while there will e some heap use, dynamic matrices in IntNavLib always have dimension bounds.

 ![image](media/Figure_1.png)